-EFSEC should dissolve the PTAG and take all necessary steps to assure that confidential information is not disclosed.
-Because of the severity of this situation, TCC expressly reserves the rights under the May 24, 2024 Protective Order to seek enforcement, sanctions and damages from the persons or parties responsible for the apparent violation of these confidentiality obligations.

-F. THE RULES OF PROCEDURE OF THE PTAG IMPROPERLY ALLOW ECONOMIC CONSIDERATIONS.

-PTAG is to address wildlife considerations, and, as described above, the ROP approved by EFSEC, and placed on its website, provide that:

-Appointees to the PTAG must have relevant expertise or firsthand knowledge of facts relevant and necessary to the matters on which the PTAG is established to advise.

-Page 2.
-As stated on pages 1-2 of the ROP:

-The SCA defines which SCA Conditions the PTAG will advise the Certificate Holder and EFSEC on during the pre-operations period.
-The following SCA Measures in the SCA invoke the PTAG:

-At page 7 of the Rules of Procedure, the tasks of the PTAG are defined:

-The PTAG shall be established at least one year prior to construction and will be responsible for reviewing and providing technical advice on documents produced by the Certificate Holder related to wildlife and wildlife habitat.
+2 EFSEC should dissolve the PTAG and take all necessary steps to assure that 3 confidential information is not disclosed.
+Because of the severity of this situation, TCC 4 expressly reserves the rights under the May 24, 2024 Protective Order to seek 5 enforcement, sanctions and damages from the persons or parties responsible for the 6 apparent violation of these confidentiality obligations.
+7 F. THE RULES OF PROCEDURE OF THE PTAG IMPROPERLY ALLOW ECONOMIC CONSIDERATIONS.
+8 PTAG is to address wildlife considerations, and, as described above, the ROP 9 approved by EFSEC, and placed on its website, provide that: 10 11 Appointees to the PTAG must have relevant expertise or firsthand knowledge of facts relevant and necessary to the matters on which the PTAG is established to advise.
+12 Page 2.
+As stated on pages 1-2 of the ROP: 13 The SCA defines which SCA Conditions the PTAG will advise the Certificate 14 Holder and EFSEC on during the pre-operations period.
+The following SCA Measures in the SCA invoke the PTAG: 15 16 At page 7 of the Rules of Procedure, the tasks of the PTAG are defined: 10 The PTAG shall be established at least one year prior to construction and will be 18 responsible for reviewing and providing technical advice on documents produced by the Certificate Holder related to wildlife and wildlife habitat.
 The PTAG will also provide advice on adaptive management.

-None of the "measures" related to impacts of the project on wildlife and potential mitigation measures discussed economic feasibility.

-Indeed, the Washington Supreme Court has determined that "economic analysis" is not appropriate for EFSEC review:

-However, EFSEC determined that it would not require Horizon to disclose such information because economic analysis was beyond its expertise.
-EFSLA requires EFSEC to develop environmental and ecological guidelines regarding energy facility siting.
+19 None of the "measures" related to impacts of the project on wildlife and potential 20 mitigation measures discussed economic feasibility.
+21 Indeed, the Washington Supreme Court has determined that "economic 22 analysis" is not appropriate for EFSEC review: 23 However, EFSEC determined that it would not require Horizon to disclose such information because economic analysis was beyond its expertise.
+EFSLA 24 requires EFSEC to develop environmental and ecological guidelines regarding 25 26 11 Under RCW 42.56.430(2), sensitive fish and wildlife data is exempt from disclosure und the the Public Records Act, RCW 42.56, except to specific categories of entities, and then only 27 where that release is governed by a confidentiality agreement.
+28 OBJECTION BY INTERVENOR TRI-CITIES C.A.R.E.S.
+TO PTAG ESTABLISHMENT, OPERATIONS, MEMBERSHIP AND MEETINGS - 22

+Residents 165 Wn at 321.
+However, the ROP expressly allows the following in the PTAG recommendation to EFSEC: The Certificate Holder's final proposal may explain the economic and technological feasibility implications of the advice presented in the Facilitator Report, when applicable. might make the project economically infeasible. denied in an oral ruling by the Presiding ALJ Adam Torem: My prehearing orders in this case have already indicated that certain economic viability information is not germane or helpful to Council discovery of BPA interconnection issues, wind resource potential data, this matter.
+So, therefore, Mr. Aramburu, the TCC motion to compel those documents is denied.
+TCC or any other party.
+The Council should prohibit the introduction of such OBJECTION BY INTERVENOR TRI-CITIES C.A.R.E.S.

+energy facility siting.
 RCW 80.50.040(2).
 As economic analysis does not relate to environmental or ecological concerns, we believe EFSEC was within its authority to refuse to review the economic viability of the KVWPP.
 Furthermore, we believe that Horizon presented a sufficient explanation that reducing the Project by over one-half of its original size would substantially decrease its chances to sell electricity.